Open Autonomous Intelligence Initiative

 If we cannot define architectures that:

-• make meaning explicit,
+• make structure explicit

-• enforce governance structurally,
+• enforce governance through model design

-• and remain inspectable over time,
+• remain inspectable over time

 Thank you for considering the time and care required for a serious review.